haaflah/haaflah-backend/README.md

 ## 🚀 About the Challenge

-This year, our flagship project is **Haaflah** — an open-source event management platform designed to revolutionize how organizers and attendees connect.
+This year, our flagship project is **Haaflah** — an open-source event management platform designed to revolutionize how organizers an d attendees connect.

 Participants will have the opportunity to collaborate on different parts of the product:
-- Frontend (React/Next.js)
+- Frontend (React)
 - Backend APIs & integrations
 - ML/AI modules (e.g., Face-ID based attendee check-in)
 - UI/UX design & accessibility